kritanjalijain/ML_from_Scratch/Log.md

 # 100 Days Of ML - LOG

-## Day 0 : August 30 , 2020
+## Day 0 : August 30, 2020

-**Today's Progress** : I have setup all the things I needed to complete this challenge.
+**Today's Progress** : I have setup all the things I needed to complete this challenge (Hopefully).

-**Thoughts** : Hope this will be exiciting, will help me in learning Machine Learning in a more effective way.
+**Thoughts** : Today was hectic.
+One thing led to another and it took me several hours.
+Hope this will be exciting, will help me in learning Machine Learning in a more effective way.

 ## Day 1 : Jul 1 , 2018